System Design Space

 Use case: Static content with infrequent updates

-Caching Strategies
+Caching strategy

 Content typeCacheabilityRecommended TTL

-Static files (JS, CSS)High1 year (with versioning)
+Static files (JS, CSS)High1 year with versioning

-ImagesHigh1 month - 1 year
+ImagesHigh1 month to 1 year

-HTML pagesAverage5 min - 1 hour
+HTML pagesMedium5 minutes to 1 hour

-Personalized ContentLowDon't cache
+Personalized contentLowUsually do not cache

 # Simple key (URL only):